Santa Fe, NM

 Beginner Bachata on Wednesdays with Metta Dance

-Learn bachata from the ground up in a 60 minute class centered on foundations and connection.
-The session blends solo practice and partner work, and it is designed for first time dancers or anyone new to structured bachata training.
-No experience or partner is needed, and your first day is free.
-Over a four week cycle, you will explore the structure of bachata music and its cultural roots, gain control over multiple basic step variations and grooves, practice proper technique for leading and following modern turns, strengthen partner connection with frame exercises, and bring everything together in simple combinations that flow smoothly.
-All key skills are introduced across four consecutive weeks, and you can start any week.
-True comfort comes with practice, so repeating the cycle is encouraged until you are ready to level up.
+Learn bachata from the basics in a 60 minute class that blends individual practice with partner work.
+It is designed for first time dancers and anyone new to structured bachata training.
+No partner or prior experience is required, and the first session is free.
+Over a four week span, you will explore how bachata music is organized and its cultural background, practice at least three core step and groove variations with control, develop clear leading and following for modern turns, strengthen connection through frame drills, and combine these skills into simple, flowing patterns.
+You can begin in any week.
+Although all key skills are covered across four consecutive classes, comfort grows with practice, so repeating the cycle is encouraged until you are ready to move up.

 Dancing